harmony-one/h/progress/rikako-hatoya.md

-**2025 Goals:**

-In 2025, my focus will be on developing AI agents for Twitter, using automation and natural language processing to boost engagement.
-I also plan to integrate decentralized identity and tokenized rewards to streamline user onboarding, support developers, and promote dApps.
-By merging AI and blockchain, I aim to innovate community management and reward mechanisms, driving adoption in decentralized systems.

-I will enhance the Telegram bot (Hod1) by incorporating features from Human Protocol and Harmony1Bot, creating gamified experiences like daily challenges and prediction games to attract a broader user base.
-Incentives like token rewards, NFTs, or exclusive perks will foster community engagement and improve user retention.

-Lastly, I plan to expand my backend development skills by contributing to projects like Pump.fun, focusing on protocol engineering, contract development, and community-driven initiatives.
-Whether refining smart contracts, improving cross-chain interoperability, or building DeFi tools, I aim to combine technical growth with impactful contributions to the ecosystem.

----

-**2024 Q4 Review:**

-Over the past three months, I focused on implementing bonding curve token models, achieving millisecond-level timestamp transcription for video content, and testing solutions within the emerging AI agent ecosystem.

-For the bonding curve implementation, I developed and tested smart contracts that integrate bonding curve logic to enable dynamic token pricing based on supply and demand.
-This involved creating bonding curves using mathematical functions such as linear, exponential, and sigmoid curves.
-I deployed demos to showcase real-time price adjustments as tokens were bought and sold, simulating practical use cases for decentralized finance (DeFi) platforms.
-Additionally, I explored bonding curve mechanisms for liquidity provisioning and fundraising models, ensuring the contracts were optimized for gas efficiency and seamless integration with existing blockchain infrastructures.

-On the transcription side, I achieved millisecond-level precision in video content processing.
-Using ffmpeg along with advanced AI transcription tools like Whisper, Deepgram, and AssemblyAI, I implemented an end-to-end pipeline accessible through the command-line interface.
-The pipeline automates the entire process: downloading video streams from .m3u8 file types, converting to .mp4, generating transcriptions with millisecond-aligned timestamps in .srt format, and overlaying transcriptions onto the original video to produce a final .mp4 output.
-I further optimized workflows for batch processing and added speaker diarization capabilities to improve usability for multi-speaker scenarios.

-Additionally, I delved into the emerging AI agent ecosystem, testing platforms such as Virtuals Fun, Holoworld, and vvaifu for AI character creation and autonomy.
-I explored repositories like lalalune's Magick and Eliza, researching ways to implement and leverage these agents effectively.
-In parallel, I investigated pump.one contracts to identify opportunities for integrating AI and decentralized technologies, driving practical and scalable solutions.

----

 2025-01-21 Tue: Continued through chapter 7 & 8 for Mathematics in Lean.
 Read paper on DeepSeek-R1.

 2025-01-20 Mon: MLK holiday.
 Worked on chapter 7 of Mathematics in Lean, also looked through more on Fermat's Last Theorem from Buzzard.